Your privacy is critically important to us. At Tummee we have a few fundamental principles:

 (3) We don’t store personal information on our servers unless required for the on-going operation of one of our services.

-Like most website operators, Tummee may collect non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
+Like most website operators, Tummee may collect non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, general location (city, state, country), referring site, and the date and time of each visitor request.
 Tummee’s purpose in collecting non-personally identifying information is to better understand how Tummee’s visitors use its website.

 Certain visitors to Tummee’s websites choose to interact with Tummee in ways that require Tummee to gather personally-identifying information.
 The amount and type of information that Tummee gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up for an account at Tummee.com to provide an email address.
+For example, we ask visitors who sign up for an account at Tummee.com to provide an email address and their name.

-Those who engage in transactions with Tummee are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
+Those who engage in transactions with Tummee such as subscription to our site are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
 In each case, Tummee collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Tummee.
 Tummee does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

-Tummee may collect statistics about the behavior of visitors to its websites.
-For instance, Tummee may monitor the most popular links on Tummee.com site.
-Tummee may display this information publicly or provide it to others.
-However, Tummee does not disclose personally-identifying information other than as described below.
+Tummee may collect analytics about the behavior of visitors to its websites.
+For instance, Tummee may monitor the most popular links on Tummee.com site and also behavior of a specific user on Tummee.
+For this purpose, Tummee has its own software and also employs 3rd party software (Google Analytics and Bing) and shares non-personally-identifying-information such as anonymized IP and encrypted ID.
+Tummee does not disclose personally-identifying information other than as described below.

-Tummee discloses potentially personally-identifying information only to those of its employees, contractors, affiliated organizations, and other companies whose products are employed by Tummee, that (i) need to know that information in order to process it on Tummee’s behalf or to provide services available at Tummee’s websites, and (ii) that have agreed not to disclose it to others.
-Some of those employees, contractors, affiliated organizations, and other companies may be located outside of your home country; by using Tummee’s websites, you consent to the transfer of such information to them.
+Other than the above, Tummee discloses potentially personally-identifying information only to those of its employees and contractors that (i) need to know that information in order to process it on Tummee’s behalf or to provide services available at Tummee’s websites, and (ii) that have agreed not to disclose it to others.
+Some of those employees and contractors may be located outside of your home country; by using Tummee’s websites, you consent to the transfer of such information to them.
 Tummee will not rent or sell potentially personally-identifying and personally-identifying information to anyone.

-Other than to its employees, contractors and affiliated organizations, as described above, Tummee discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when Tummee believes in good faith that disclosure is reasonably necessary to protect the property or rights of Tummee, third parties or the public at large.
+Other than to its employees and contractors, as described above, Tummee discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when Tummee believes in good faith that disclosure is reasonably necessary to protect the property or rights of Tummee, third parties or the public at large.

 If you are a registered user of a Tummee website and have supplied your email address, Tummee may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with Tummee and our products.
 We primarily use our various product blogs to communicate this type of information, so we expect to keep this type of email to a minimum.
 If you send us a request (for example via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.
 Tummee takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.